 Will I still get good mountain views, or will clouds block visibility in Monsoon on EBC Trek?

-It totally depends on your luck.
-The good thing is mornings are mostly clear, so if you start trekking early, you will be able to see outstanding mountain vistas and landscapes.
+It depends on your luck.
+The good thing is mornings are mostly clear, so if you start trekking early, you can see outstanding mountain vistas and landscapes.

 How much should I budget for an EBC trek in July/August?